feenko/PaperMC-Kotlin-Template/README.md

 # PaperMC Kotlin Template

+> [!WARNING]
+> This is a personal project created for fun and to help me quickly bootstrap new plugin projects.
+It's not recommended for serious/production use and likely contains bugs.
+Use at your own risk!

 A modern, feature-rich template for creating Minecraft plugins using PaperMC and Kotlin.
-This template provides a solid foundation for developing high-performance, maintainable plugins with the latest tools and best practices.
+This template provides a foundation for developing high-performance, maintainable plugins with the latest tools and best practices.

 ## Features